 2.)
 Stroll to or from the castle

-2.)
-Definitely walk part of the journey to or from the castle – doesn’t matter if it’s uphill or downhill just make sure you spend sometime getting lost in the side streets and ice cream shops in Lisbon.
+Definitely walk part of the journey to or from the castle.
+It doesn’t matter if it’s uphill or downhill just make sure you spend some time getting lost in the side streets and gelato shops in Lisbon.